scottfr/SystemsBook/Learning/learning.md

 - We learn as we go and seldom do we get models right the first time.
 - Linear, Reinforcing and Balancing structures are the basic building blocks for all models.
 - These building blocks can aid in understanding aspects of our interactions with the world around us.

-# Model

-{"title": "Similar Structures / Different Behavior", "description": "The behavior of a model depends on the structure as well as the formulas that define the nature of the relationships.", "load": "http://insightmaker.com/insight/5138"}

-# End Model

 Please continue to the next chapter where you will learn more about the Insight Maker environment so you can actually build the models that were presented in this chapter.

 ## References ##